How Much Do Braces Cost in the UK?

 6 Month Smile Braces

-6 month smiles6 Month Smile braces really do look at the short term approach, but then that in itself is a major positive for most people as they are often faced with wearing braces for well over one year.
+6 Month Smile braces really do look at the short term approach, but then that in itself is a major positive for most people as they are often faced with wearing braces for well over one year.

 They use clear brackets and the wires are also tooth-coloured, so they do not stand out as much as metal braces, but of course, this then alters the cost of having them in the first place.
 They use low movement forces and this helps to reduce the time spent trying to straighten your teeth and can be used for a whole host of dental issues.
 You can find out more about 6 Month Smiles in our article here.